MaikMichel/dbFlux/README.md

 ## Export APEX Static Application Files [#](#features 'Jumpt back to Features')

-With **dbFLux** you can now export static application files of the configured applications to the static folder.
+With **dbFlux** you can now export static application files of the configured applications to the static folder.
 You can either use the command: `Export Static Application Files` to export all files of an application or you can call the command: `Export Static Application File (current)` if you already have a static file open.
 In this case exactly this file will be downloaded from the Static Application Files.
-This makes it easy to start working with VSCode and dbFLux especially for existing projects.
+This makes it easy to start working with VSCode and dbFlux especially for existing projects.

 ## Export APEX Plugins [#](#features 'Jumpt back to Features')